About

 The Team: @lina.Lyte, Silvija Woolf @evan Carter Amanda Gregory Justinas Vencius

-Breath of Origin- Audio Visual Meditation with music by Amanda Gregory and sound of air from video by Maxi Cohen of volcanic hot springs.
-March 2021
+Audiovisual Meditation with sound by Amanda Gregory and video by Maxi Cohen- March 2021

 *Listen with headphones for the full range of psychoacoustic effects such as voice generated binaural frequencies and bilateral harmonics (EMDR)